the-expanse/SideQuestWiki/SideQuest-Setup-&-How-To-install.md

 Step 6: Install App Launcher
 ====================================================
-Install a launcher to make finding apps easier on your headset.
-This launcher will be found in the library under 'Unknown Sources' on the menu on the left.
+Install a launcher to make finding Sideloaded apps easier on your headset.
+The launcher will be found in the library under 'Unknown Sources' on the menu on the left.
 Open it to find all the Apps that have been installed on your device.

 [SideQuest Headset launcher](https://sidequestvr.com/#/app/90)